dtuskippy/reading-notes/401/class-41.md

 ## Things I want to know more about

-1. Redux is a complex topic I have barely scratched the surface of, so plenty more to dig into.
+1. React Native is a complex topic I have barely scratched the surface of, so plenty more to dig into.